twamarc/ScheMed/README.md

 <h3>Urgent announcement:</h3>
 <p>We need 2 extra Chairs for our <a href="http://www.w3.org/community/schemed"> W3C Healthcare Schema Vocabulary Community Group</a>.</p>
 <p>Just go to <a href="http://www.w3.org/community/schemed"> W3C Healthcare Schema Vocabulary Community Group</a> and send your contacts and short biosketch to the chair if you can volunteer here. </p>
-<p>Please note that the chair has to contribute efficiently in maintenance of Community Group materials, and this is a strictly unpaid, voluntary task, but rewarding as a community knowledge contribution!</p>
+<p>Please note that the chair has to contribute efficiently in maintenance of Community Group materials, and this is a strictly unpaid, voluntary task, but rewarding as a community knowledged contribution!</p>

 Note:
 =====